 Shop space.

-We can choose the ingredients as well as the broth in our Ramen bowl, depending on each person's taste.
+We can choose both the ingredients and the broth for our ramen bowl, allowing each person to customize it to their own taste.

 Issunbousi Ramen (一寸法師)